kripod/mental-poker/README.md

 // Draw the card for self without revealing it game.drawCard(cardIndex);

-// Or open it as a community card on the table game.openCard(cardIndex);
+// Or open it as a community card game.openCard(cardIndex);
 ```